+We’re finally seeing temperate weather here in Southern California and I can’t be more excited to welcome Fall.
 As much as I love finding asparagus in abundance, I am so ready for chilly days and cozy nights!

-I used chopped peanuts for an additional layer of yum but you can easily gourmet them up with melted chocolate drizzles, crushed Oreo cookies, graham cracker crumbs, M & M’s, toffee bits, colored sprinkles, mini marshmallows, raw cane sugar, chopped peanut butter cups, or even your favorite morning cereal.
+I used chopped peanuts for an additional layer of yum but you can easily gourmet these apples up with melted chocolate drizzles, crushed Oreo cookies, graham cracker crumbs, M & M’s, toffee bits, colored sprinkles, mini marshmallows, raw cane sugar, chopped peanut butter cups, or even your favorite dry cereal.

 - 8 wooden sticks